hzeller/txtempus/README.md

-Radio time station transmitter using the Raspberry Pi
+Radio time station transmitter using the Raspberry Pi and Nvidia Jetson
 =====================================================

 I am living in a country where there is no [DCF77] sender nearby for my